This Year, Make it a Budget-Friendly Vacation

 Once you have a complete picture of monthly income, expenses and debt, consider how much you can set aside to build up vacation savings.

-Automating savings deposits makes it more “painless.”
+Automating savings deposits makes it easier.
 You’ll be able to set it and forget it, by funding the vacation first through automated savings.

 Make it a family affair.
-Set a vacation savings goal with loved ones lets you plan and encourage each other to make that dream vacation a reality.
+Setting a vacation savings goal with loved ones lets you plan and encourage each other to make that dream vacation a reality.

 Finally, give yourself an additional cushion by paring down on credit card debt to ease monthly payments.
-That way you’ll free up funds for fun!
+Free up those funds for fun!

 Now the planning can begin by researching destinations and browsing travel sites online.
 What is the most fun for you and your loved ones – theme parks, different cultures, beach or outdoor adventures, history, extreme sports?
 Get a consensus on your vacation priorities and keep focused on the destination.

 Are there “off-season” deals you can explore?
 Are there special deals out there for lodging, activities or events?
-Many popular destinations are offering post-COVID travel deals, so take the time to get informed.
+If you’re willing to be flexible on timing, you may find options that are more affordable than during the peak travel season.

 Over the last decade or so, there has been an explosion of affordable, alternative vacation accommodations just right for you.
 This is good news for those planning for a budget-friendly vacation that avoids expensive hotel lodging.